Diastole

 Weary, uncertain, and spent.

-The white coat weighs heavy, a mantle of sorts,
+The white coat weighs heavy, his armour and cloak,

-With the ward-weary tread that the darkness exhorts,
+With a ward-weary tread that the darkness evokes,

 The ink of a pen, the tools of his trade.

-Twenty hours of service are etched in his stride,
+Twenty long hours are etched in his stride,

-With twelve more to go ‘ere the shadows will fade.
+With twelve more to go ’til the worries will fade.

-Through a wrinkle in time, the long hallway slows,
+On the edge of a dream, the long hallway slows,

 To leave the soft hush of the hallway behind.